UK right to rent checks: information for hosts

 check their leaving date is BEFORE any visa expiry date (date they must leave the UK)

-write down the date you checked
+record the date you checked

 • how to make a right to rent check